KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 ## Cleaning the animation

-Before even thinking about Sass, let's lighten the animation a little bit.
+Before even thinking about Sass, let’s lighten the animation a little bit.
 As we can see from the previous code block, some keyframes are identical.
-Let's combine them to make the whole animation simpler:
+Let’s combine them to make the whole animation simpler:

 ```css
 @keyframes carousel {